 Clint was bass guitarist in the original line-up of Birmingham's internationally famous band that also featured Ray Thomas, Denny Laine, Graeme Edge and Mike Pinder.
 Clint (real name Albert Eccles) later left the group to have more time with his family and was a carpenter by trade.

-When interviewed for a newspaper story years ago, he admitted regret about leaving the band saying; "My god, what have I done?
-To think a year ago I was playing to 60,000 fans at Wembley!"
+When interviewed for a newspaper story years ago, he admitted regret about leaving the band and recalled thinking; "My god, what have I done?
+A year ago I was playing to 60,000 fans at Wembley!"
 Clint's life since leaving the Moodies was dogged by bad luck, eventually leading to a long battle with alcohol addiction.
 His marriage broke up in 1967 by which time he had two sons Lee and Paul of whom he was always justifiably proud.

 Clint stayed in touch with some of his band mates in the Moody Blues and said; "I'm always invited back stage and there's lots of hugging and pats on the back.
 In some ways nothing's changed because we really are the same people.
 The biggest difference is that afterwards they fly back to Florida in a private jet and I catch the bus back to Kingstanding!"